For too long, security deposits have been an albatross around the apartment industry, burdening both residents and operators.

 A deposit replacement like lease insurance offers the double benefits of a much cheaper move-in for residents and truly comprehensive financial protection.

-As legislators across the country consider how to tackle deposits, they would be wise to follow Pennsylvania’s example and ensure their laws pave the way for total deposit replacement.
+As legislators across the country consider how to tackle deposits, they would be wise to follow Atlanta’s example and ensure their laws pave the way for total deposit replacement.